York13Pud/cs50x/week-03-algorithms/README.md

 }
 ```

 The problem with this method is speed.
-If `n` is towards the begining, it can be a quick algorithm but if it's not, it can be slow depending upon the size of the array.
+If `n` is towards the beginning, it can be a quick algorithm but if it's not, it can be slow depending upon the size of the array.